Doors to the Universe

 The tiny size is necessary because Webb focuses all the light it collects into a single intense point to create the best possible image.
 When it’s done, each star or galaxy is just about the right size to fit into one of the shutters.
 The shutters are just 100 microns long and 200 microns wide.
 For comparison, a human hair is about 75 microns wide.

 The arrays are created out of silicon-nitride wafers, the kind typically used to make transistors.
 The silicon nitride, a combination of silicon and nitrogen gas, is grown atop a layer of silicon and glass.
 Engineers add layers of metals and other materials to the blank wafer, making it etching-resistant in the areas they want to leave untouched, like protecting a wall with masking tape while painting.
 They then etch the unaltered portions, carving into the wafer.
 They repeat this process time and again until they have the final result.

-It's a difficult, jigsaw-like process.
-But when it's done, there will be a grid of thousands of closed windows, each attached to a strip of wafer only two microns wide — too small to be seen in detail without an electron microscope.
+It’s a difficult, jigsaw-like process.
+But when it’s done, there will be a grid of thousands of closed windows, each attached to a strip of wafer only two microns wide—too small to be seen in detail without an electron microscope.
 These strips are the shutter hinges.
-The thinness of the hinges are why the array works — they're so fine that they twist without breaking and snap back into shape.
+The thinness of the hinges is why the array works—they’re so fine that they twist without breaking and snap back into shape.

 How It Works